Get insider access

 Differences Between Sizes And Variants

-The Audeze Maxwell come in two console-locked variants: 'Xbox' and 'PlayStation'.
+The Audeze Maxwell Wireless come in two console-locked variants: 'Xbox' and 'PlayStation.'
 We tested the 'Xbox' variant.
-Both variants come in the 'Black' colorway.
-There's also an 'Ultraviolet Edition' that's designed for Xbox, released August 15th, 2023.
+Both variants come in the 'Dark Gray' colorway.
+There's also a limited 'Ultraviolet Edition,' released August 15th, 2023, designed for Xbox.
 This model has a glossy electroplated color scheme that transitions from blue to pink.
 Since it's only a cosmetic change, we expect our results to be valid for this variant.

 If you encounter another variant of these headphones, please let us know in the forums.